futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER10.md

   "milestones": [
     {
       "number": 1,
+      "focus": "Learn DAW Fundamentals",
-      "focus": "DAW fluency & first full loop", "goal": "Be able to produce a 60-second electronic demo using Ableton's core workflow, recording audio and MIDI, arranging in Session/Arrangement views, and translating musical ideas into a complete loop.", "course_rec": {
+      "goal": "How to produce a 60-second electronic demo using Ableton's core workflow, recording audio and MIDI, arranging in Session/Arrangement views, and translating musical ideas into a complete loop.", "course_rec": {
         "title": "Learn Ableton Live: Basics",
         "courseId": "ableton-live-basics",